Company Logo - Home Link

 The real-life story provides insight into the politics of the era and Hamilton's relationship with figures like George Washington, Aaron Burr, James Madison and Thomas Jefferson.

-Miranda's musical score blends show tunes, jazz, R&B, and even hip-hop, Hamilton captures the dawn of a new nation.
+Miranda's musical score blends show tunes, jazz, R&B, and hip-hop, for a sound unlike any musical I had ever seen before.

 Other show credits are for direction by Thomas Kail, choreography by Andy Blankenbuehler and musical supervision and orchestrations by Alex Lacamoire.